ant-media/ant-media-documentation/docs/faq.md

 *   Make MD5 Hash of the password using this commmand ```echo -n "YOUR_PASSWORD_HERE" | md5sum | awk '{print $1}'```
 *   You can update the password with a command something like below.
 Change the parameters below according to the your case. ```db.User.updateOne( { email:"test@antmedia.io" }, { $set: { "password" : "MD5_HASH_OF_PASSWORD" }})```
 *   Alternatively, you can delete the user with a command something like below.
 Change the parameters below according to the your case. ```db.User.deleteOne( { "email": "test@antmedia.io" } )```
-*   Below version below 2.3.2 do password will be plain text insted of MD5Hash
+*   Below version 2.3.2 password will be plain text insted of MD5Hash

 ## What is HLS?